 As Living Stones, we are a holy priesthood.
-When Jesus died on the cross for our sins and came to life again in defeat of sin, death and the devil, the old system of sacrifice to atone for sin.
+When Jesus died on the cross for our sins and came to life again in defeat of sin, death, and the devil, he abolished the old system of sacrifice to atone for sin.

 Now, Christians can offer spiritual sacrifices out of love and gratitude for the One who gave everything for their benefit.
 The spiritual sacrifices we make do not die (as with the old system) when we offer them.
-Quite the contrary, each living sacrifice we make can become…
+Instead, each living sacrifice we make can become…

-Most importantly, Jesus must be the number one priority in your life before an acceptable spiritual sacrifice can even be made.
-Once that life-changing decision takes place, continue in the journey toward holiness… toward being set apart.
+Most importantly, Jesus must be the number one priority before an acceptable spiritual sacrifice can even be made.
+Once that life-changing decision takes place, continue in the journey toward holiness, toward being set apart.